 - 1.1 The District and the Association recognize that the varying nature of a unit member's day to day professional responsibility does not lend itself solely to an instructional day of rigidly established length.
-It is agreed that the professional day consists of adequate time to meet all professional and contractual responsibilities which are necessary for the efficient operation of the District. - 1.2 In assigning duties and professional responsibilities, site administrators shall make a reasonable effort to see that the hours and duties involved are equitably distributed among the staff, with volunteers sought prior to mandating an assignment that is beyond the instructional day, and that whenever practicable, reasonable advance notice of scheduling is provided. - 1.3 Teachers will remain on campus available to staff and students during their preparation periods, except as provided in Section 5.7 of this Article.
+It is agreed that the professional day consists of adequate time to meet all professional and contractual responsibilities which are necessary for the efficient operation of the District. - 1.2 In assigning duties and professional responsibilities, site administrators shall make a reasonable effort to see that the hours and duties involved are equitably distributed among the staff, with volunteers sought prior to mandating an assignment that is beyond the instructional day, and that whenever practicable, reasonable advance notice of scheduling is provided.
+Nothing in this agreement precludes the Principal or District supervisor from approving compensation for additional work.
+Such work must be pre-approved - 1.3 Teachers will remain on campus available to staff and students during their preparation periods, except as provided in Section 5.7 of this Article.
 For schools with a seven period schedule, preparation periods will be assigned at a rate of two preparation periods per week for each period of full time equivalent teaching assignment.
 For schools on block schedule, classes meeting 90 minutes or more shall be equivalent to two class periods of full time equivalent teaching assignment.
 Subject to Section 2.4, weekly preparation periods will be as follows: